 Hair bleach poisoning occurs when someone swallows hair bleach or splashes it on their skin or in their eyes.

 Sodium hypochlorite is a chemical commonly found in bleach, water purifiers, and cleaning products.
-Swallowing sodium hypochlorite can lead to poison...Read Article Now Book Mark Article
+Sodium hypochlorite is a caustic chemical.
+If i...Read Article Now Book Mark Article

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 The harmful ingredients in hair bleach are:

 - Ethyl alcohol

 The above ingredients are used in different kinds of hair bleach.

 Symptoms of hair bleach poisoning are:

 - Blurred vision